brianobot/zuri_internship_task_2/README.md

 ## Error Handling

-- **400 Bad Request:** If the request is malformed or missing required fields.
+- **400 Bad Request:** If the request is malformed or missing required fields or the name already exists.
 - **404 Not Found:** If the requested `Person` does not exist.
 - **405 Method Not Allowed:** If an unsupported HTTP method is used on an endpoint.